 Obesity in your rabbit

 Wild rabbits engage in a range of activities that require significant energy expenditure.
 They have to forage for food and remain constantly alert to danger.
-When a danger presents itself they will flee to the nearest burrow for shelter.
+When a danger presents itself, a rabbit will flee to the nearest burrow for shelter.
 They will also use up energy just keeping warm during the colder months.
 By contrast, the average pet rabbit does not have to forage for food and is indulged with treats.
 This, coupled with the fact that pet rabbits exercise little, predisposes them to fat gain.
 The deposition of fat reserves can lead to a rabbit becoming overweight.
-Further fat deposition may start impacting on a rabbits health, at which point the rabbit is said to be obese.
+Further fat deposition may start impacting on a rabbit's health, at which point the rabbit is said to be obese.